 - Electing out of the installment method.

-- Payments received, including those considered received.
+- Payments received or considered received.

-- An escrow account.
+- Escrow account.

-- Depreciation recapture income.
+- · Depreciation recapture income.

-- A sale to a related person.
+- Sale to a related person.

-- A like-kind exchange.
+- Like-kind exchange.

-- A contingent payment sale.
+- · Contingent payment sale.

-- A single sale of several assets.
+- Single sale of several assets.

-- The sale of a business.
+- Sale of a business.

-- Unstated interest and original interest discount.
+- Unstated interest and original issue discount.

-- Disposition of an installment obligation.
+- · Disposition of an installment obligation.

-- A repossession.
+- · Repossession.